-This webinar will focus on practical, implementable strategies leading to effective and sustained collaboration between Parent Centers and State Education Agencies.
-The presenters will provide examples of practices across the Collaboration Continuum that have led to successful, authentic engagement.
-Characteristics of a partnership that has continued over time, survived changes in personnel, and endured across short and long-term initiatives, will be described.
+This webinar focuses on practical, implementable strategies leading to effective and sustained collaboration between Parent Centers and State Education Agencies.
+The presenters provide examples of practices across the Collaboration Continuum that have led to successful, authentic engagement.
+Characteristics of a partnership that has continued over time, survived changes in personnel, and endured across short and long-term initiatives, are described.

 Helen W. Post is the Executive Director of the Utah Parent Center (UPC or Center) and Utah’s statewide Parent Training and Information (PTI) project.
 She has been affiliated with the Center since before 1986 and has served as the Executive Director since 1989 guiding it successfully through a period of significant growth.
 Under her direction, the award-winning UPC operates from a philosophy that values reciprocal relationships, teamwork, cooperation and the highest levels of fully-engaged collaboration.
 Many thousands of parents whose sons and daughters experience the full range of disabilities across the lifespan, educators, administrators, and professionals have received highly effective training and information through the PTI and other projects of the Center.
 As a parent herself, Helen is a passionate advocate for families and the systems that provide services to their sons and daughters with disabilities.

 In her capacity as the director of Utah’s Parent Training and Information project and the Utah Parent Center (UPC or Center), Helen has had a leadership role in the development, implementation, and evaluation of numerous initiatives related to special education services and programs and in cross-agency collaboration among the many systems that serve individuals with disabilities and their families.